How do custom shipping profiles work?

 A client purchases the following:

-• 1 large, framed print with Standard Delivery
+• 1 large print

-• 4 small-size prints with Standard Delivery
+• 6 small-size prints

 Shipping Tiers